Eric-Melb/self-forker/readme.md

 The URL to activate (fork the repo) is `https://github.com/login/oauth/authorize?scope=public_repo&client_id=[]` where `[]` is your Client ID.

-## Notes
+## Technical Notes
+This program is a very small (sub 100 lines) self-forking repo.
+It negotiates the Github API OAuth flow asking for `public_repo` access using the link provided by Github, then calls the API Gateway with the provided access code, triggering the Lambda.
+The Lambda validates that it was triggered with a code, then uses the requests library to exchange the code for a token, and then uses the token to fork the repo.

-Print statements go the lambda's Cloudwatch logs, you can access these from the Lambda setup by clicking on Monitoring -> View Logs in Cloudwatch
+Print statements go the lambda's Cloudwatch logs, you can access these from the Lambda setup by clicking on Monitoring -> View Logs in Cloudwatch.